ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       This tag's content MUST be ignored if a "ruf" tag (below) is not also specified.
 Failure reporting options are shown below.
 The value of this tag is either "0", "1", or a colon-separated list of the options represented by alphabetic characters.
 The valid values and their meanings are:

+      0:  Generate a DMARC failure report if all underlying authentication mechanisms fail to produce an aligned "pass" result.

+      1:  Generate a DMARC failure report if any underlying authentication mechanism produced something other than an aligned "pass" result.

+      d:  Generate a DKIM failure report if the message had a signature

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 21]
+Herr (ed) & Levine (ed)    Expires 3 June 2022                 [Page 19]

 Internet-Draft                  DMARCbis                   November 2021

-   0:
-   :  Generate a DMARC failure report if all underlying
-      authentication mechanisms fail to produce an aligned "pass" result.

-   1:
-   :  Generate a DMARC failure report if any underlying
-      authentication mechanism produced something other than an aligned "pass" result.

-   d:
-   :  Generate a DKIM failure report if the message had a signature
          that failed evaluation, regardless of its alignment.
-DKIM- specific reporting is described in [@!RFC6651].
+DKIM- specific reporting is described in [RFC6651].

-   s:
-   :  Generate an SPF failure report if the message failed SPF
-      evaluation, regardless of its alignment.
+      s:  Generate an SPF failure report if the message failed SPF evaluation, regardless of its alignment.
 SPF-specific
-      reporting is described in [@!RFC6652].
+         reporting is described in [RFC6652].

    np:  Domain Owner Assessment Policy for non-existent subdomains
       (plain-text; OPTIONAL).
 Indicates the message handling preference